patrick-crawford/WEB422-Backup/notes/2020/dev-tools.md

 #### Creating folders on Ubuntu on WSL on Windows 10

 After Ubuntu (on WSL on Windows 10) is installed, a typical Unix-style file system is available.
 Whe you open a terminal, your present working directory (pwd) is your user's home directory (e.g. `/home/peter`).

-This area is NOT visible from the host operating system, Windows 10.
-However, it is an ideal location for your database folders.
-Therefore, for each database, we suggest that you create a folder that has a "db-" prefix, so that you can easily and quickly identify them when you display a list of items in a folder.
-For example, `db-company`.

 Where should you store the apps that you're working on?
 In an area that's visible from BOTH Ubuntu and the host operating system.
 Here's our suggestions: